shapespark/api/README.md

 ### `ambientLight` object

 `ambientLight` is an optional object that configures ambient light parameters.
-If `ambientLight` is missing, default ambient light parameters are used, if `ambientLight` is set to null, ambient light is disabled.
+If `ambientLight` is missing, default ambient light is used, if `ambientLight` is set to null, ambient light is disabled.

+The `ambientLight` object has the following properties:

-+ `strength` optional, a float that specifies ambient light strength, defaults to `0.05`. `0` is an equivalent of disabled ambient lighting.
++ `strength` optional, a float that specifies ambient light strength, defaults to `0.05`.

 ### `ambientOcclusion` object

-`ambientOcclusion`: is an optional object that configures ambient occlusion parameters.
+`ambientOcclusion` is an optional object that configures ambient occlusion parameters.
 If `ambientOcclusion` is missing, default ambient occlusion parameters are used, if `ambientOcclusion` is set to null, ambient occlusion is disabled.

+The `ambientOcclusion` object has the following properties:

 + `intensity` optional, a float that specifies how strong the effect of ambient occlusion is, defaults to `0.5`.